simplek8s/simplek8s-website/content/news/2024-02/style-as-mark.md

 In addition, I've implemented a categorization system for better organization.
 Now, you can easily navigate between Documentations and News sections. 📚

+Fixed a minor style problem about the blockquotes border color on light theme.

 Lastly, I've reorganized the documentation section by creating a dedicated space for commands, providing a more structured and user-friendly experience.